 • Analysis: Here we apply our tools and methodologies to reveal the failure cause and effect chain that ultimately leads to the root cause of failure.

-• Solution: Here we generate and implement corrective actions to be applied to the root cause in order to remove or prevent recurrence of the failure.
+• Solution: Here we generate and implement corrective actions to be applied to the root cause to remove or prevent recurrence of the failure.

 Visually, the RCFA process is shown below, clearly showing the synergy to a DMAIC approach.